 4.5.
 Multi-Instance Object

-This section describes implementation of a multi-instance Object defined in OMA LwM2M Registry.
+This guide explains how to implement a multi-instance Object as defined in OMA LwM2M Registry.

-As an example, we are going to implement Temperature Object with ID 3303 in version 1.1 by expanding the code developed in Basic Object Implementation.
-Only the differences that need to be applied are described in this article.
+As an example, we are going to implement Temperature Object with ID 3303 in version 1.1 by extending the code presented in the Basic Object Implementation.
+Only the required differences are described here.

 Note